apehex/tokun/articles/unicode.md

 | ![][image-pca-codepoints] | ![][image-umap-codepoints]   |

 Since the standard defines the Unicode space into themed ranges of values, the embeddings are natively correlated with content.
-For example there are regions for each character set (Latin, Cyrillic, ), for emojis, for symbols, for special characters, etc.
+For example there are regions for each character set (Latin, Cyrillic, etc), for emojis, for symbols, for special characters, etc.

 For more informations see:

 - the Wikipedia article on [Unicode planes][wikipedia-unicode-planes]
 - the Unicode table at [symbl.cc][symbl-blocks]

-These normalized embeddings would serve as input tensor for a LLM which can then extend the embedding dimension for further processing.
+These normalized embeddings can serve as input tensor for a LLM.
+The model can then extend the embedding dimension for further processing.

-This scheme inherits from the properties of Unicode and has already most of the advantages [listed in the TLDR](#tldr).
+This scheme inherits from the properties of Unicode and has already most of the advantages [listed in the TL;DR](#tl-dr).

-The last point is made in contrast with the training of current tokenizer, where the tokens depend on the frequency of combinations of symbols.
-For example "2024" will not be as frequent in 20 years, new words and proper nouns will appear, etc.

 Still, there is a lot to improve too:

 - brittle: the embedding values are very precise and they are separated by `1 / 0x40000 = 3.8147-06` only
-- there are 262144 "basic" elements, similar to regular tokenizer vocabularies
 - linearity: the embeddings are regularly spaced even though certain codepoints have very different meanings from their neighbors
+- size: there are 262144 "basic" elements, which is *not* an improvement over regular vocabularies

 ### Byte Embeddings

+Unicode codepoints can be split further into bytes:

 | Position  | Chunk         | UTF-32-BE                                                     | Embeddings                                                                |
 | --------- | ------------- | ------------------------------------------------------------- | ------------------------------------------------------------------------- |